Rigorous computation of expansion in one-dimensional dynamics: Implementation and computations

 \subsection{Dependence of expansion on the size of the critical neighbourhood}

-In order to compare lower bounds for the uniform expansion exponent \( \lambda \) that are computed for different sizes of the critical neighbourhood, we considered three different sizes $\delta\in\{0.1,0.01,0.001\}$ of the critical neighbourhood $\Delta = (-\delta, \delta)$, and we applied Algorithm~\ref{alg:main} to compute expansion exponents for $1025$ equally spaced values of the parameter $a \in \Omega$; these values were chosen following the description at the beginning of Section~\ref{sec:new_vs_old}.
-Comparison of the resulting expansion estimates is shown in Figure~\ref{fig:crit_width}.
+To compare results for different sizes of the critical neighbourhood $\Delta = (-\delta, \delta)$, we considered $\delta\in\{0.1,0.01,0.001\}$ and applied Algorithm~\ref{alg:main} to compute lower bounds on the expansion exponents for $1025$ equally spaced values of the parameter $a \in \Omega$.
+The results are shown in Figure~\ref{fig:crit_width}.